Are you using negative keywords?

-Not only will selecting the right negative keywords help you better target your campaign, it can have a major effect on your overall ROI (in a good way, of course.)
+Not only will selecting the right negative keywords help you better target your audience for your ad campaign, it can have a major effect on your overall ROI (in a good way, of course.)
 Beyond that, it will reduce the number of unnecessary clicks and costs.

 On Google’s Display Network, your ad will be less likely to show on site that contains content matching your negative keyword.